May 18, 2020

 - Yeah, well, fleshing it out, I'm a bit worried about going straight to the 500, or having that there.
 I was literally trying to build out one bit, then the next bit, then the next bit, so it's all there, ready.

-- Yeah, but you don't wanna fill your funnel up and then have that stumbling block of not knowing that you can't deliver it.
+- Yeah, but you don't want to fill your funnel up and then have that stumbling block of not knowing that you can't deliver it.

 - Yeah, sure, yeah.